5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/displays.rst

 Left MFD
 ========

-To change the currently displayed page, use the extreme left button on the button row at the bottom of the screen.
+To change the currently displayed page, use the left button on the button row at the bottom of the screen.

 The different pages of this MFD are the ``EADI`` (electronic attitude direction indicator), the ``EHSI`` (electronic horizontal situation indicator), the ``EICAS`` (engine indicating and crew alerting system) and the ``RMU`` (radio management unit).